cashapp/cloner/README.md

 ## Checksumming

-This tool can be used to verify replication integrity without any freezing in time.
+This tool can be used to verify replication integrity without any freezing in time (stopping replication).

 We divide each table into chunks as above.
 Then we load each chunk from source and target and compare.
 If there is a difference it can mean two things: 1) There is data corruption in that chunk or, 2) there is replication lag for that chunk